Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 where $\Phi^{\Gamma}_{\sigma}$ denotes the boundary residual.
-With \eqref{eq:scheme} the RD scheme is described.
-To specify completely the method (FV, DG, etc.), the solution space \eqref{eq:solution_space} (and therefore also the basis) has to be chosen and the exact definition of the residuals $\ResKs$ has to be given.
-Varying selections yield different methods.
-However, the conservation relation has to be always fulfilled.
-For any element $K$ and any $u^h\in \VV^h$,
+They satisfy similar equations as \eqref{eq:residual_basic}, see \cite{abgrall2018general} for details.
+The RD scheme is described by \eqref{eq:total_scheme}--\eqref{eq:scheme}.
+This often results in a large system of nonlinear equations, which can be solved by an ad-hoc iterative method.
+To specify the method (FV, DG, etc.) completely, the solution space \eqref{eq:solution_space} (and its basis) has to be chosen and the exact definition of the residuals $\ResKs$ has to be given.
+For example, a DG scheme in the RD framework is specified by choosing the solution space $\VV^h$ from \eqref{eq:solution_space}, the internal residuals

-where $u_{|K}^h$ is the restriction of $u^h$ in the element $K$, $u_{|K^-}^h$ is the restriction of $u^h$ on the other side of the local edge/face of $K$, and $\nu_j$ is the $j$-th component of the outer unit normal vector $\nu$ at $\partial K$.
-In addition, $\fnum$ is a consistent numerical flux, i.e. $\fnumj(u,u)=f^j(u)$, and summation over repeated indices is implied.
-Similar equations \eqref{eq:residual_basic} hold for the boundary residuals, see \cite{abgrall2018general} for details.

-Further properties of the scheme can be written in terms of the residuals.
-Here, the focus lies on the reinterpretation and extension of the entropy correction term introduced in \cite{abgrall2018general}.